COVID: Public frustration grows as cases surge in Thailand | DW | 08.07.2021

 High hopes have been pinned on the "Phuket Sandbox" scheme which kicked off on July 1.
 Under the plan, fully vaccinated visitors to Phuket are allowed to roam the entire island.
 After 14 days, they can travel elsewhere within Thailand.

-But the scheme is a major gamble by the Thai government, whose plans depend on visitors being willing to tolerate the strict regulations that they will be subjected to in order to enjoy a holiday in Phuket.
+But the scheme is a major gamble by the Thai government, whose plans depend on the willingness of visitors to tolerate the strict regulations that they will be subjected to in order to enjoy a holiday in Phuket.

-She added that the official rules were only announced on June 29, two days before the launch of the scheme.
+She said the official rules were only announced on June 29, two days before the launch of the scheme.

-Apart from being fully vaccinated, travelers must have a minimum $100,000 (€84,330) insurance policy which also covers COVID treatment.
+Apart from being fully vaccinated, travelers must have a minimum $100,000 (€84,330) insurance policy that also covers COVID-19 treatment.
 They are additionally required to be tested before they leave for Thailand, upon arrival and twice more during their stay.
 The three COVID-19 tests after arriving in Phuket cost 8,000 Baht (€208, $246), Woranun said.

 On top of those rules, travelers must stay for 14 days at approved SHA+ (Health and Safety Administration Plus) hotels, which have been certified according to public health standards, and which have at least 70% of their staff vaccinated.
 Tourists' movements are also monitored through a mobile app that they are required to download upon arrival.